selmahassan/DebugDemon---CS370/docs/project_structure.md

 ### api

-`/comments/route.ts` - Houses the POST functions for a listing’s comment section.
-Calls to these functions require a `listing_id`.
+`/comments/route.ts` - Houses the POST and DELETE functions for a listing’s comment section.

-`/comments/[id]route.ts` - Houses the GET and DELETE functions for a listing’s comment section.
+`/comments/[id]route.ts` - Houses the GET function for a listing’s comment section.
 Calls to these functions require a `listing_id`.

 `/forgotpassword/route.ts`- Houses the POST and PUT functions for when a user forgets their password.
 The POST generates a unique password reset token and sends an email to reset the password.
 The PUT updates the password in the database for that user.